netcreateorg/nc-multiplex/ReadMe.md

 Because the system keeps spinning up new resources, we do have to keep an eye on them, as each instance will eat up a certain amount of memory and CPU cycles.
 This is why there is a maximum active graph setting.
 We'll have to do some testing to see where we should set the max.

 Each process will continue running until it is explicitly killed.

 ---

+# Daily Operations

+After the first time installation, you'll generally need to do this every time you:
+* update the `nc-multiplex` repo, or
+* update the `netcreate-itest` repo

+To start up:
+1. `cd your-dev-folder/nc-mutiplex`
+2. `git pull`
+3. If you've updated the netcreate-itest repo:
+	a. `cd netcreate-itest`
+	b. `git pull`
+	c. `npm run package`
+4.  `cd your-dev-folder/nc-mutiplex`
+5.  `node nc-multiplex.js`

+---